Imanm02/CE254-DS/README.md

 In the "Challenge" folder, you will find the doc of the challenge given during the course.

-## Exams
+## Exam

-In the "Exams" folder, you will find the solutions to the midterm and final of the course.
+In the "Exam" folder, you will find the solutions to the midterm and final of the course.

-## Quizzes
+## Quiz

-In the "Quizzes" folder, you will find the solutions to 2 quizzes given during the course.
+In the "Quiz" folder, you will find the solutions to 2 quizzes given during the course.

 ## Notes